SpaceUrgent/taxi-service/README.md

 switch to Deployment tab and add "taxiservice:war exploded" => clear Application context path tp "/" => select apply and Run the app
+3) Download MySQL and MySQL Workbench and excute all queries from taxi-service/src/resources/init_db.sql to setup schema
-3) to open the app go to web-browser "http://localhost:8080/" and register as driver to enter
+4) to open the app go to web-browser "http://localhost:8080/" and register as driver to enter